cilium/cilium/Documentation/contributing/release/backports.rst

 One-time setup
 ~~~~~~~~~~~~~~

 #.
-The scripts referred to below need to be run in Linux, they do not
+The scripts referred to below need to be run on Linux, they do not
-   work on OSX.
+   work on macOS.
 You can use the cilium dev VM for this, but you need
    to configure git to have your name and email address to be used in
    the commit messages: